opsec-bot/Kematian-Stealer/README.md

 # Want to obfuscate?

-use https://github.com/danielbohannon/Invoke-Obfuscation if u need help lmk and I can walk you through how to use it
+use https://github.com/danielbohannon/Invoke-Obfuscation if u need help lmk and I can walk you through how to use it.
+You can also use Somalifuscator (in my github) for the bat file but option 3 WILL NOT WORK (option 2 will and 1)